tarwn/lessthandot-hugo/blogs/content/posts/2012-01-10-mysql-myisam-and-innodb-engine.md

 I discovered this when I was looking in a database, at a table of resource articles.
 There was also a table of resource categories.
 I was trying to find the foreign key between the two tables.
 I even exported the structure out of phpMyAdmin, imported into [Toad for MySQL][3], and created an ERD.
 There were no foreign keys in the database.
 After doing some research, I found out that MyISAM simply does not support foreign key constraints.

 While writing some code for this database, I came to another realization: the MyISAM engine doesn't support transactions.
-I can't wrap a SQL statement in “BEGIN TRAN…COMMIT TRAN”.
+I can't wrap a SQL statement in “BEGIN TRAN...COMMIT TRAN”.
 You can lock tables, however.

 As of MySQL 5.5, the default engine type became [InnoDB][4].
 This engine supports both foreign keys in tables and transactions.
 These tables also require more space on disk, and updates require more memory.
 So, there are trade-offs.